The pagan origin of the papacy: Why Saint Peter is not the first pope

 - Administration of the law relating to burials or the worship of ancestors.

-- Supervision of all marriages, adoption, and testamentary succession.
+- Supervision of marriage, adoption, and testamentary succession.

 - Care of the state archives and records of important events.